rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 .. probably want to change where this appears relative to other items, figure out later

 Some of the ``pipetask`` commands later in this tutorial require you to specify an output collection where your new coadds will eventually be written to.
 As described in the notebook version of `tutorial 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_, you want to name your output collection as something like ``u/<Your User Name>/<Collection Identifier>``.
-As an concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is an environment variable that stores your user name).
+As an concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is a Linux environment variable that stores your RSP user name).

 3.2 Build your custom-defined pipeline

 Let's not jump straight into running the pipeline, but rather start by checking whether the pipeline will first ``build``.
-To ``build`` a pipeline, you use a command starting with ``pipetask build`` and specify an argument telling ``pipetask`` which specific YAML pipeline definition file you want it to build.
+To ``build`` a pipeline, you use a command starting with ``pipetask build`` and specify the ``-p`` argument telling ``pipetask`` which specific YAML pipeline definition file you want it to build.
 If there are syntax or other errors in the YAML file's pipeline definition, then ``pipetask build`` will fail with an error about the problem.
 If ``pipetask build`` succeeds, it will run without generating errors and print a YAML version of the pipeline to `standard output <https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>`_.
 Here is the exact syntax:

 .. code-block::